LICENSED MARRIAGE AND FAMILY THERAPIST

 Clients often come to me when they are:

-Struggling to navigate family dynamics especially when there’s tension between personal boundaries and cultural expectations of loyalty, respect, or silence.
+When there’s tension between personal boundaries and cultural expectations of loyalty, respect, or silence.

-Trying to hold multiple parts of themselves at once like being the oldest daughter, a queer person of color, a caregiver, or a cycle-breaker and unsure where their own needs fit in.
+Being the oldest daughter, a queer person of color, a caregiver, or a cycle-breaker and unsure where their own needs fit in.

-Feeling guilt, grief, or resentment around caregiving roles and looking for ways to stay in relationship without losing themselves.
+Looking for ways to stay in relationship without losing themselves.

-Carrying legacies that didn’t start with them and wondering how much of their pain belongs to their own story and how much was passed down.
+Wondering how much of their pain belongs to their own story and how much was passed down

-Wanting to relate to themselves with more gentleness especially when it’s hard to turn off the inner critic shaped by family, faith, or survival.
+When it’s hard to turn off the inner critic shaped by family, faith, or survival.